pegjs/pegjs/README.md

 The `start` and `end` properties both refer to the current parse position.
 The `offset` property contains an offset as a zero-based index and `line` and `column` properties contain a line and a column as one-based indices.
+Note, that you can tweak returned information by the `newLocation` function in `options`.
+See description of allowed options for `parse` function for details.

 The code inside the predicate can also access the parser object using the `parser` variable and options passed to the parser using the `options` variable.